-The first thing you should understand when it comes to cloud WordPress hosting, it that, you will have to manage the installation, security and other configuration of WordPress on your own.
-So if you don’t have the understanding of Linux server configurations, it’s better to go for a managed WordPress hosting or hire a good freelancer for setup.
+The first thing you should understand when it comes to cloud WordPress hosting is that you will have to manage the installation, security, and other configurations of WordPress on your own.
+So if you don’t have an understanding of Linux server configurations, it’s better to go for managed WordPress hosting or hire a good freelancer for setup.

 Here are the benefits of hosting WordPress on the cloud.

-- You will have full control on the server.
+- You will have full control of the server.

 - Very cheap compared to managed WordPress hosting solutions.

 How do I host my WordPress in the cloud?

 To host your WordPress blog or website on the cloud, first, you need to choose the best cloud hosting.

 I have written a blog comparing and listing the best WordPress cloud hosting.
 Choose a cloud platform based on your requirements and skillsets.

 All these cloud platforms offer a one-click WordPress setup.
 However, cloud IaaS Platforms like Digital Ocean and Linode require some level of technical knowledge of servers and cloud infrastructure services.

 If you don’t have any technical skills or you are looking for managed WordPress hosting, then I recommend following the best cloud hosting services for WordPress